rs-deepsearch/react-export-table-to-excel/README.md

 # ReactExportTableToExcel

+RS: This is a fork of a plugin which is no longer receiving updates.

-Provides a client side generation of Excel (.xls) file from HTML table element.
+Provides a client side generation of Excel (.xlsx) file from HTML table element.

 [![NPM](https://nodei.co/npm/react-export-table-to-excel.png)](https://npmjs.org/package/react-export-table-to-excel)